 On another topic, one board member requested that the criteria related to landmarking older buildings be either removed or reconsidered as it could result in Planning Board or other review authorities forcing the landmarking of a building above the wishes of a property owner.
-Staff finds that the criterion would not change current practice where staff or the Planning Board identify buildings that should be considered for landmarking, but that the final say in such a decision would be up to the Landmarks Preservation Advisory Board or City Council.
+Staff finds that the criterion would not change current practice where staff or the Planning Board may identify buildings considered for landmarking, but that the final say in such a decision would be up to the Landmarks Preservation Advisory Board or City Council.
 For those reasons, staff has not removed or amended the criterion.